Carondelet, St. Louis

-Carondelet /kəˈrɒndəlɛt/ is a neighborhood in the extreme southeastern part of St. Louis, Missouri.
+Carondelet (/kəˈrɒndəlɛt/ kə-RON-dəl-et) is a neighborhood in the extreme southeastern part of St. Louis, Missouri.
 It was incorporated as an independent city in 1851 and was annexed by the City of St. Louis in 1870.
 The neighborhood had a population of 7,734 people as of the 2020 Census.

 Name

 Carondelet was named after Baron Carondelet, the governor of the Spanish colony Upper Louisiana.
 The community also held a number of names and nicknames during the centuries, including: Delor's Village, Catalan's Prairie, Louisbourg, Vide Poche, and Sugarloaf.

 History

 Carondelet was founded in 1767 by Clément Delor de Treget who was born in Cahors, Quercy in southern France.
 He obtained a grant from St. Louis Commandant Louis Saint Ange, and built a stone house.
 The village was first known as Delor's Village.
 It was known later as Catalan's Prairie, named for Louis Catalan, an early settler.
 The next name for the village was Louisbourg, most likely in honor of Louis XVI, the king of France (1774–1793).
 It is said that shortly after the territory passed from French to Spanish hands, Treget wished to have his commission as captain of the militia renewed.
 Treget feared that his commission was going to be refused, since he was French.
 The governor-general of Louisiana, Baron de Carondelet, was in Spanish service.
 Treget flattered Carondelet by naming the village for him, and Treget received his commission.

 The village was given the nickname Vide Poche in the early days.
 This name is often mistakenly translated as "empty pocket", which really is "Poche Vide" in French.
 This is a folk etymology that rests on a history of poverty among its inhabitants.
 The story is: the Carondelet citizens used to have to buy flour from St. Louis, and often they could not pay for it, because their pockets were empty.
 Another explanation translates the nickname to mean "Empties Pocket," which makes sense in French, thus conveying the idea that it was a place where the pockets of those visiting were going to be emptied.
 The inhabitants of Carondelet were noted for their hospitality and fondness for all kinds of sports and amusements.
 The St. Louis visitor would return home with emptied pockets - it is possible that the Carondelet men may have had fleeter horses or they may have been more skillful card players.
 When a St. Louisan was asked to visit Carondelet on Sunday afternoon, he would reply, "A quoi sert, c'est un vide poche." (meaning: "Of what use ?
 It is a place that empties pocket).
 Another nickname applied to Carondelet was "Pain de Sucre" or the "Sugarloaf."